haochenpan/mininet/README.md

 ## local environment for IDEA (streamline uploading)

-> Important: The below ip does not work.
+> Important: The below ip may not work.
 The newest ip see  External Ip on GCP

 In IDEA, config the following, so that you can use Tool -> Deployment and Tool -> Start SSH Session